Full disclosure: I’m actually a massive cheapskate.

 - $149

-Maybe the most iconic waterproof boot on the market, this is the defining feature of the Bean Boot: it may not be welted, but it is so waterproof that you can stand in a puddle for as long as you like.
+Waterproofness is the defining feature of the Bean Boot, which may be America’s most iconic rain boot.
+Sure, it’s not welted, but it is so waterproof that you can stand in a puddle for as long as you like.
 This is why everybody and their dog wears Bean Boots as soon as it starts raining here in New York City.

 Completely waterproof, this boot comes in three widths and has been keeping toes dry since 1912.